What is Policy Hot Reload?

 What happens if a hot-reloaded policy file has errors?

-Intercept validates the file before applying it.
+PolicyLayer validates the file before applying it.
 If validation fails, the previous valid policy continues to be enforced and an error is logged with details about the issue.
 Your enforcement layer is never compromised by a malformed policy file.

 Is there any delay between saving a file and the policy taking effect?

-The delay is typically under 100 milliseconds — the time for the filesystem notification to propagate and Intercept to parse and validate the file.
+The delay is typically under 100 milliseconds — the time for the filesystem notification to propagate and PolicyLayer to parse and validate the file.
 The next tool call after the reload completes uses the updated policy.

 Can hot reload cause inconsistent policy evaluation?

-No. Intercept performs an atomic swap of the entire policy set.
+No. PolicyLayer performs an atomic swap of the entire policy set.
 A tool call is evaluated against either the old or the new policy — never a mix.
 There is no window where partial updates are visible.

 FURTHER READING